Skip to main content

 Rust Engine] C --> D{Display Server} D -- X11 --> E[libxdo API] D -- Wayland --> F[ydotool daemon] E --> G[Smooth Drag / Key Stroke] F --> G style C fill:#f96,stroke:#333,stroke-width:2px style G fill:#4ecdc4,stroke:#333,stroke-width:2px

-• Optimized ydotool integration for Wayland with 60 FPS throttling.
+• ydotool integration on Wayland, with 60 FPS throttling

 #